lmweber/scDiff_comparisons/README.md

 # scDiff_example

-Example scripts demonstrating scDiff (Simone Tiberi) with HDCytoData datasets
+Examples demonstrating `scDiff` (developed by Simone Tiberi) for differential testing, using CyTOF datasets from `HDCytoData` package.

+Work in progress.